 Now it’s time to figure out how to show this experience.
 Since you’ll only have about 6 seconds to create your fist impression and show your relevance, the formatting piece is critical!
 Depending on the size of your gap and goal (total career change vs logical next move) you’ll want to select a format that tells your story best.
 There are two formats you’ll want to consider: Functional and Chronological.

 A functional resume provides more focus on the skillset you bring versus your career history, whereas the chronological resume focuses heavily on your dates and professional experience.
-For a free chronological resume template, click here.
 This will be a judgement call, but you can learn more about the best resume format for you, here.

 Putting the Pieces Together on Your Resume